animatek/atk-tools/README.md

 #### To Review
 * atk.Thanks

-The abstractions marked with a |H| have help files.
+The abstractions marked with a * have help files.